theanandprasad/UpworkScraper/README.md

 ---

-Upwork Scraper is designed to automate the process of scraping job postings from **Upwork Best Matches**.
+Upwork Scraper is designed to automate the process of scraping job postings from **Upwork**.
 It utilizes Selenium for web scraping and interacts with the Upwork website to extract job details, including job titles, descriptions, and proposals.
 The script then stores the extracted data in a SQLite database for easy access and retrieval.

-The script provides a streamlined solution for users who want to efficiently search for new job opportunities on Upwork without the hassle of manually browsing through job listings.
+The script provides a streamlined solution for users who want to efficiently search for specific job opportunities on Upwork without the hassle of manually browsing through job listings.

 ---
 ## Benefits

 - **Time Saving:** Automates the process of scraping job postings from Upwork, saving users time and effort.
 - **Efficient Job Search:** Facilitates a more efficient job search experience by automatically collecting and organizing job details.
-- **Customizable Interval:** Allows users to set the interval between scraping jobs according to their preferences.
+- **Customizable Search:** Allows users to search for specific jobs using keywords and various filters.
+- **Database Management:** Provides a user-friendly interface to view, search, and manage scraped jobs.

 ## Key Features

+- **Customizable Job Search:** Search for specific jobs with filters:
+  - Keywords search
+  - Payment type (Hourly/Fixed-price)
+  - Experience level (Entry/Intermediate/Expert)
+  - Sort by relevance or recency
 - **Automated Scraping:** Automatically scrolls through job postings on Upwork and extracts relevant job details.
 - **Database Integration:** Stores job details in a SQLite database for easy access and retrieval.
+- **Database Viewer:** Includes a separate utility to:
+  - View all scraped jobs
+  - Search jobs by title
+  - Look up specific jobs by ID
+  - View most recent jobs
+  - Clear database when needed

 ## Disclaimer